xeol-io/xeol-agent/README.md

 kubectl run python --image=python@sha256:f0a210a37565286ecaaac0529a6749917e8ea58d3dfc72c84acfbfbe1a64a20a
 ```

-Anchore Enterprise will use the image digest to process an image but it still requires a tag to be
+xeol.io will use the image digest to process an image but it still requires a tag to be
 associated with the image.
 The `missing-tag-policy` lets you configure the best way to handle the
 missing tag edge case in your environment.